issp-center-dev/TeNeS/docs/sphinx/en/file_specification/parameter_section.rst

 - ``measure_interval``

-  - Specify the interval of measurement in time evolution process
+  - Specify the interval of measurement in time evolution process and finite temperature Calculation
+  - Physical quantitites are calculated and saved each after ``measure_interval`` updates

 - ``output``